anhnguyenbk/anhnguyen.github.io/index.md

 ## Summary

-I have more than 5 years experiences in IT industry, love to build high quality products and services.
-My strong experience is working on Java and Spring frameworks (WebFlux (Reactive), Spring MVC, Spring Security, Spring Batch).
+I have more than six years experiences in IT industry, have developed many backend API services.
+My strong experience is working on Java and Spring frameworks.
+I also have experiences on building APIs on Javascript (Typescript) and PHP.

-I have experience in building CI/CD pipeline used container-based engine (Docker, Kubernetes).

 ## Experiences

+### Senior Developer, Alipay Vietnam (Sep.
+2021 - May.
+2022)

+#### VNDC Project

+- **Project description**: Data center migration from Singapore to Vietnam for Vietnam e-wallet (database and services).
+- **Team size**: 4
+- **Responsibility**:
+    * Understand all functions of Vietnam e-wallet: register, login, KYC, top-up, withdraw.
+Analyze those functions go through which services and need to be deployed on VN data center or not.
+    * Support test & analyze issues on the test process
+    * Support on online incidents.

+#### 3D Secure 2.0 migration

+- **Project description**: Supports 3D Secure 2.0 for payment, top-up, topup & pay flows.
+- **Team size**: 6
+- **Responsibility**:
+    * Responsibility for changes on Wireless domain - a group of services for handling requests from mobile applications.
+    * Integration with others system & release.

 ### Senior Developer, PYCO Group (Mar.
-2020 - present)
+2020 - Sep.
+2021)

 #### Initial & recurring payment system (online movies system)

-- **Project description**: Build the system for support retrial charge for new registered users and existing subscribed users (online movies system).
+- **Project description**: Retry charging for new users and existing subscribed users on an online movies system.
 - **Team size**: 6
 - **Responsibility**:
     * Implement charging schedules using State Machine and Quartz scheduler.